Ali Muhammad Brown: Motive

-Brown is a convert to Islam and a jihadi who defended his actions as being "just kills", or justified shootings, of adult males in retaliation for actions by the U.S. government in Iraq, Syria and Afghanistan.
+Brown is a convert to Islam and a jihadi who defended his actions as being "just kills", or justified shootings, of adult men in retaliation for actions by the U.S. government in Iraq, Syria and Afghanistan.
 As he stated to authorities: "All those lives are taken every single day by America, by this government.
 So a life for a life."